luca-giardina/lara-zipkin/README.md

 protected $routeMiddleware = [
     ..
     ..
-    'tracing' => \Giardina\LaraZipkin\Middleware\LaraZipkinMiddleware::class
+    'tracing' => \Giardina\LaraZipkin\Middleware\LaraZipkinLaravelMiddleware::class
 ]
 ```

+LaraZipkinTerminateMiddleware send spans to Zipkin after the response is sent (so it doesn't affect performances)

+the Middleware tracks the requests trying to create low cardinality span (ex ``/route/{param}/and/{id}``)

+I suggest you to give names to the routes so you will never have a problem! https://laravel.com/docs/5.8/routing#named-routes

-N.B. if you are going to use the LaraZipkinMiddleware to create the main span and want to track the other middlewares using the LaraZipkinClient object I suggest you to add the middleware that creates the main span into the protected $middlewarePriority array: https://laravel.com/docs/5.7/middleware#sorting-middleware
+N.B. if you are going to use the Middleware to create the main span and want to track the other middlewares using the LaraZipkinClient object I suggest you to add the middleware that creates the main span into the protected $middlewarePriority array: https://laravel.com/docs/5.7/middleware#sorting-middleware

 ## Using the ZipkinClient object